What is a loan eligibility checker?

 How long does the loan eligibility checker take?

 The loan eligibility checker is quick and easy to use.
-It takes less than two minutes*** to get a list of suitable loans to compare.
+It takes less than 3 minutes** to get a list of suitable loans to compare and check your eligibility.

 What are hard and soft credit searches?